 GET TO KNOW MORE ABOUT SHARKS

 Want to learn more facts about hammerheads in a fun and interactive way?
 Track your own shark at sea with The Voyage Bracelet or Plush from Fahlo.
-With every purchase, you will receive information about a real shark, including a picture of them, their name, history, and location.
-From there, you can track their whereabouts in real-time on a live tracking map.
-In addition to fostering a connection with your shark from afar, you are also directly helping sharks as some of the proceeds from each bracelet go to Saving the Blue.
+With every purchase, you will receive information about a real shark, including a photo, name, and size.
+From there, you can track their whereabouts on a tracking map.
+In addition to fostering a connection with your shark from afar, you are also helping Fahlo protect sharks in partnership with Saving the Blue.
+Fahlo donates 10% of all profits to its nonprofit partners, supporting conservation efforts worldwide.